 There are two types of rainforests: Temperate and tropical.
 Tropical rainforests are located quite close to the equator, which is why the climate remains quite consistent all year round.
 The tropical rainforest has a warm, wet climate due to its proximity to the equator.
 Tropical rainforest biomes are found in Australia, the Southeast of Asia, the Southern portion of India, and South America.

 Temperate rainforests are located near the cooler coastal areas further north or south of the equator.
 They are not as hot as the tropical rainforests because they are farther away from the equator.
 The largest temperate rainforests are found on the Pacific coast of North America.
 They stretch from Oregon to Alaska for 1,200 miles.
 Smaller temperate rainforests can be found on the southeast coast of Chile in South America.

-This forest produces roughly 1⁄4th of all the medicines humans rely on, 70% of the plants which are used in cancer treatments are predominantly found in rainforests.
+It is essential to highlight how much humans rely on rainforests.
+Rainforests are homes and sources of income for many indigenous communities residing there.
+Rainforests produce roughly 1⁄4th of all the medicines humans rely on.
+70% of the plants used in cancer treatments are predominantly found in rainforests.
 Rainforests are the primary source of everyday items used in our homes daily.
 Some examples are chocolate, rubber, medicines, and sugar.
 This is primarily due to the biodiversity of the rainforests.
 In fact, they contain over 170,000 species of plants and over 10 million species of animals.
 Among these are a variety of monkeys, bears, wildcats, and frogs, such as the red-eyed tree frog.
 Many of these are endemic to the area.

 Endemic plants and animals are those who cannot survive in any other habitat other than their original habitat or biodiversity hotspot.
 That is why it is so important to conserve and preserve rainforests; otherwise, their unique biodiversity could also be lost.